netsparse/main-site-hugo/content/posts/2023-03/take-your-ad-blocking-with-you-with-nextdns.md

 {{< /rawhtml >}}

 1. Install the official app from the App Store.
 2. Open the app then go to Settings and toggle "Use Custom Configuration".
-Enter 424148 as Configuration ID.
+Enter `<your-nextdns-id>` as Configuration ID.
 3. Enable NextDNS.

 ### Android